rasquith/choroshape/README.md

 ## Synopsis

-The following code creates choropleth maps from CSV datasets.
+The following code creates choropleth maps and is built using geopandas data sets.

 ## Contributors